zhijianli88/mutating-trace-admission-controller/README.md

 - `make install`: apply certificate configuration and deployment configuration to cluster for the mutating webhook.
 - `make remove`: delete resources associated with the mutating webhook from the active cluster.
 - `make test-unit`: run unit test.
-- `make test-webhook`: test webhook, use deployment replicaset and pod.
+- `make test-webhook`: test webhook, use deployment deamonset statefulset replicaset and pod.
 - `make deployment`: apply and delete a deployment.
+- `make deamonset`: apply and delete a deamonset.
+- `make statefulset`: apply and delete a statefulset.
 - `make replicaset`: apply and delete a replicaset.
 - `make pod`: apply and delete a  pod.
 - `make clean`: remove files build by script.

+We can check the webhook's log to get the result of trace.

 ## WorkLoad Support